Become a fishery officer

 - time away from family and community

-You’ll need to be mentally and emotionally prepared to deal with confrontational and sensitive situations, including the potential for use of deadly force.
+You’ll need to be mentally and emotionally prepared to deal with confrontational and sensitive situations, including the potential for use of physical force.
 As a fishery officer, you’ll be trained to face these kinds of challenges and be ready to tackle any situation.

 Full job expectations are available for fishery officers.